 Close the meeting, by asking them if they have noted down any next steps.
 If they haven’t, share yours & ask them to come up with theirs.
 Offer any suggestions that you think can help them get better.
 Better yet, work together and conclude with a mutually beneficial plan.

-Document these actions items & suggestions, so that they are accessible to both of you.
-By the time the next 1-on-1 comes around, these will serve as handy references.
+Document these actions, items & suggestions, so that they are accessible to both of you.
+By the time the next 1 on 1 meeting comes around, these will serve as handy references.

-Above we’ve looked at the why & how of great one-on-one meetings.
+Above we’ve looked at the why & how of great 1-1 meetings.
 Below is a set of generic tips to take you further.

 Continuity between meetings

 Managers may have several direct reports, but team members usually only have one manager.
 Key is to maintain the personal, informal nature of these meetings.

 Continuity makes the team member feel significant.
 It demonstrates that each interaction matters to you as a manager.
 Plus, building upon what happened at the last meeting is a professional way to nurture trust.
 This shows that the manager invests in the direct report’s continued growth and progression.

 If the manager fails to recall what transpired at the last discussion, it sends a wrong signal.
 Signal that any work the team member may have put in since that time has had little impact.
 That alone may undercut any positive results that may have come about so far.